firesidefiction/firesidefiction.github.io/submissions.md

 ----

 ## Non-Fiction
 Fireside is committed to publishing non-fiction which reflects our values and engages with the conversations we want to have with the world.
-We publish non-fiction once a month, with three essays appearing in our quarterly magazine.
 Currently all of our non-fiction is by solicitation only.

 ----

 ## Novels and Novellas

+{% include submissions-closed-button.html %}

 Fireside is currently closed to submissions for novels and novellas.
+We don't have upcoming dates to announce just yet, but when we open again, there will be a link to our submissions form here.

 ### Please submit:
 - Your completed novel or novella (20,000-120,000 words).
 We are open to any genre as long as the story transports us.